Witiko/doctoral-thesis/defense.md

 that used floating point numbers.
-We have also shown that approximating vector addition as bitwise logical disjunction and vector subtraction as bitwise logical non-implication improved the speed more than 20× and was within 2\% of optimal word analogy accuracy, which is a novel result that extends beyond information retrieval. ↷
+We have also shown that approximating vector addition as bitwise logical disjunction and vector subtraction as bitwise logical non-implication improved the speed more than 20× and was within 2\% of optimal word analogy accuracy. ↷

 % Section 4.2.5: Word Sense Disambiguation with Sense Embeddings